arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ### Making it easier to provide contextual information

 Providing context around your telemetry is super powerful!
-You do not only provide information about what happened, but give more information about the why.
+You do not only provide information about what happened but give more information about the why.

-Let's use an example - When measuring a metric you get an understanding of the count, in our case the amount of orders received:
+Let's use an example - When measuring a metric you get an understanding of the count, in our case the number of orders received:

 ```csharp
 logger.LogMetric("Orders Received", 133);